Cameras as Relative Positional Encoding

 \subsection{Out-of-distribution Robustness}

 One hypothesis for why relative camera encodings outperform absolute ones is improved generalization characteristics; this is similar to why RoPE~\cite{heo2024rotary} can improve performance for language modeling.
 To test this, we benchmark conditioning methods using test-time settings that introduce distribution shifts in sequence length and intrinsics (Figure~\ref{fig:ood_overview}).
-This lets us evaluate the impact of various camera conditioning techniques on robustness to unseen camera configurations.

 \textit{Setting 1: Longer Input Sequences at Test Time.} Inspired by test-time context length extrapolation~\cite{pope2023efficiently,wang2024beyond}, our first setting deploys NVS models trained with a fixed number of input views (2 in our experiments) to significantly more views (up to 16) at test time.
 This is particularly important in real-world scenarios where the number of observations can vary substantially across different applications, and sometimes dynamically increase.